-In essence, a CRM system is an application that records your customer interactions, across multiple channels, and stores them in centralised database so it can be shared with colleagues.
+In essence, a CRM system is a software application that records your customer interactions across multiple channels, and stores them in centralised database so it can be shared with colleagues.
 However, advancements in technology have brought about automation of this process and changed the way we work.

 The information stored can include historic data of any quotations, sales, interests and issues that may have arisen.